LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

    :- end_object.

 This solution is preferred when the multifile predicates are used to represent large tables of data.
-See the section on :ref:`objects_parametric` for more details.
+See the section on :ref:`parametric objects <objects_parametric>` for more details.

 .. _migration_converting: